mkner/robo-pid/README.md

 A Python PID Controller For Mobile Robotics

-**Robo PID** is a PID controller designed for Autonomous Mobile Robots to handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control.
+**RoboPID** is Python PID Controller that can handle the combined kinematic and dynamic complexity of mobile robotics.
 The controller implements timestep integration that can be used in discretized time regulators.

-**Robo PID** has proven to be a tested, and reliable PID controller.
-It has been used, for example, with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities, LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight line path and ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical
+**Robo PID** has proven to be a tested, reliable PID controller that can regulate the dynamic balance and rapid response required for differential drive linear and lateral wheeled motion control.
+It has been used, for example with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities, LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight line path and ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical